 Membership Chair.
 Middle East Outreach Council, Nov 2009 – Nov 2013

-I led efforts to increase membership and related income flows.
-I re-organized the membership structure and developed a system for recruiting new members according to their role.
-I developed all the text templates for recruiting and accepting new members.
+As membership chair she led efforts to increase membership and related income flows.
+She re-organized the membership structure and developed a system for recruiting new members according to their role.
+She developed the communication strategy, including the text templates for recruiting and accepting new members.

 Dr. McClimans holds a doctorate in Global Education and is currently researching the role of knowledge in developing cultural awareness, critical thinking skills, and political literacy.
 Melinda's dissertation is on the ways in which teachers push student conceptual boundaries of self/Other to enhance cultural learning.
 She also holds an MA in Near Eastern Languages and Cultures, with a concentration on Arabic and the history of Arabic-speaking communities.
 She teaches about the Middle East in world affairs in most of her public talks and classes.
 She has 20 years teaching experience at the university level.
 She has co-taught both in-person and online courses for teachers with Professor of Global Education, Dr. Merry Merryfield who she considers a mentor.
 She has research ability in Arabic and French and is fluent in Italian.